Pristina, Kosovo - Things to Do in Pristina

 Insider Tips

-The city transforms in the evening when locals come out for their traditional 'xhiro' (evening stroll) along Mother Teresa Boulevard - join this ritual for authentic cultural immersion and people-watching.
+The city's energy peaks in the early evening when locals take their traditional walk along Mother Teresa Boulevard – join this informal parade for the best people-watching and to understand how social life operates here

 Explore Activities in Pristina